Keyword Strategy: How To Identify Low-Hanging Fruit

 When a website is first starting with search engine optimisation, it can be difficult to know where to begin.
 Keyword research is essential to forming an SEO strategy, giving you direction and areas to target.

 Many marketers make a huge mistake by jumping in at the deep end.
 Don’t try to target highly competitive, high-value keywords from the off.
 Stronger domains will hold the top-ranking positions for the highest volume keywords, making it hard to compete.
-If you try to target these high-value keywords with no authority, the chances are you will fail.
+If you try to target these high-value keywords with no authority, the chances are that you will fail.

-So, what keywords should you target and how do you identify them?
+So, what keywords should you target, and how do you identify them?
 This guide will show you effective techniques for developing a keyword strategy to improve your SEO performance.

-According to the Cambridge Dictionary Low-Hanging Fruit is “something that is easy to obtain, achieve, or take advantage of.”
+According to the Cambridge Dictionary, Low-Hanging Fruit is “something that is easy to obtain, achieve, or take advantage of.”

-In SEO, experts use the term to describe quick-win keywords with lower competition.
-The lower the completion, the higher your chance of ranking.
 You can leverage these target keywords in your initial strategy, allowing you to start building keyword rankings.

-Most SEO software such as SEMRush, Ahrefs and Moz offers a keyword difficulty metric.
+Most SEO software, such as SEMRush, Ahrefs and Moz offers a keyword difficulty metric.
 This works as an indication of how easy or difficult it is to acquire rankings for a keyword.
-If you don’t have access to these platforms then don’t worry – you can also find low-hanging fruit purely through free resources.
+If you don’t have access to these platforms, then don’t worry – you can also find low-hanging fruit purely through free resources.

-No matter how well-built your site is, or how optimised your content is, you’ll struggle to rank without link power.
+No matter how well-built your site is or how optimised your content is, you’ll struggle to rank without link power.
 High-volume keywords will eventually become achievable, but we must walk before we can run.
 Focusing on quick wins allows you to start building rankings organically, giving you more exposure and building brand recognition.

 Once your website starts appearing in the SERPs, you will gain organic traffic to your site off the back of it.
 Remember, these keywords are much lower volume, so the traffic numbers may be small initially.